leleliu008/ndk-pkg-prefab-aar-maven-repo/README.md

 **Caveats:** If you link a shared library that depends on `libc++_shared.so`, then your Android app should use `libc++_shared.so` too.

-## Using this Maven Repository alongside with Android Gradle Plugin (Groovy DSL)
+## configure with Android Gradle Plugin Groovy DSL

 **step1. enable prefab feature for Android Gradle Plugin**